siefkenj/IBLODEs/book/typst/modules/appendix1.typ

-It is important that you pick a plot from the "Scatter" category if you want to plot one column vs. another (For example, if you select two columns and plot with a "Line" plot you will end up with two graphs, not a single graph of one column vs. the other.).
+It is important that you pick a plot from the "Scatter" category if you want to plot one column vs. another (For example, if you select two columns and plot with a "Line" plot you will end up with two graphs, not a single graph of one column vs. the other).
 It is also important that you select the "Straight Lines" variant of the scatter plot.
 If you choose the "Smooth Lines" variant, the graph will be misleading when it comes to interpreting errors in your approximations.

-To make multiple graphs vs. *the same* $x$ variable, you can select the column of $x$s and then any number of columns of $y$s.
+To make multiple graphs vs. *the same $x$ variable*, you can select the column of $x$'s and then any number of columns of $y$'s.

 #{
   show: align.with(center)